Conduit and sink OFCs: CORPNET Report

-Conduit OFC
+Conduit OFCs

 Conduit OFCs are described as having advanced legal and tax systems designed to enable corporations to route funds from high tax locations (e.g. Germany) to the sink OFCs (e.g. Bermuda).
 They tend to have attractive "holding company" regimes (e.g. no withholding taxes, foreign dividends exempt from taxes, capital gains reliefs, full double–tax relief), advanced tax treatment of intellectual property regimes, and large global networks of bilateral tax treaties.

 For example, CORPNET's five major conduit OFCs, all have a top–ten ranking in the 2018 Global Innovation Property Centre (GIPC) IP Index.
 IP has been described as the "raw materials of corporate tax avoidance", and "the leading corporate tax avoidance vehicle".

 Conduit OFCs are shown to be dominated by major law firms and global accounting firms, who create the lawfully constructed special purpose vehicles (SPVs) and BEPS tools that make the connections with the sink OFCs, by exploiting legislative loopholes such as the Double Irish and Dutch Sandwich.
 They advise clients on anticipating future changes (e.g. from OECD BEPS processes), that may need new loopholes (e.g. the single malt arrangement).

 Other researchers into tax havens have written that professional service firms in the major OECD and EU tax havens write most of their state's relevant taxation and SPV-related legislation, so that they can create and protect loopholes, and refer to such jurisdictions as being a "captured" by their financial services industry.
 The legal and tax structuring undertaken by conduit OFCs is considered beyond the trust–structuring type work of the traditional tax haven "offshore magic circle" law firms.
 Conduit OFCs need structures that can integrate with bilateral tax treaties involving G20 countries, as well as meeting U.S. GAAP / SEC Regulations that U.S. multinationals, one of the largest users of conduit OFCs, need to adhere to.

 CORPNET's top five global conduit OFCs channel 47% of corporate offshore connections and include the following:

-Sink OFC
+Sink OFCs

 Sink OFCs cover a broad range of locations from very small countries (e.g. the Marshall Islands), to major global financial centres (e.g. Hong Kong).

 Just because funds reach a Sink OFC, does not mean that they remain dormant.
 Quite the contrary, the funds can be invested in assets all over the world, but their legal ownership and future gains remain in the Sink OFC.
 For example, the circa US$1 trillion of US company offshore cash is held in Sink OFCs (esp. the Caribbean).

-The report highlighted some interesting aspects of the 24 Sink OFCs:
+The CORPNET Report highlighted some interesting aspects of the 24 Sink OFCs: